-Public conservation lands where freedom camping is prohibited or restricted to self-contained vehicles
+For more details see conservation areas where freedom camping is prohibited or restricted.

-Restrictions on freedom camping on public conservation land only apply to areas (normally near roads) where there has been a history of problems caused by inappropriate freedom camping or there is a conservation management reason that warrants restricting camping (e.g. ensuring equitable access to a site or where sensitive native species are present).
+- there is a conservation management reason that warrants restricting camping.
+For example, ensuring equitable access to a site or where sensitive native species are present.

 Freedom camping in a prohibited or restricted area can result in a $200 infringement fee.